 There are plenty of trade-offs between renting and owning a home.
 But among the most significant differences is the heightened responsibility that comes with being a homeowner.

 When you’re a homeowner, everything becomes your responsibility.
 If a toilet leak causes water damage, that’s on you.
 If there’s a crack in the foundation, you’re the one footing the bill.
 If the yard gets out of hand, it’s you who has to pull weeds and trim shrubs.
+If you’re having trouble looking for a cantilever, then a cantilever tower hire is the right solution.

 But being a homeowner doesn’t have to zap all of your free time and cause incredible stress.
 If you’re building a new house, you get to call the shots.
 And with some smart investments, you can own a house and enjoy low-maintenance living.